Ngunezi/trading-tool/README.md

 - Set your **Start balance** and **Target equity** in the sidebar.
 - Use the **Add Trade** form to record each trade.
 Validation enforces that exactly one of Profit or Loss is > 0 and Fees default to 0.
 - The ledger is now stored in a local SQLite database `trades.db` (no CSV required).
+ - You can also point the app to Azure SQL or local SQL Server via a `DATABASE_URL` env var.
 - Charts and `weekly_summary.csv` are written to the project root on each run.

 ### Data model